Serena Williams's early career

-The tennis career of Serena Williams began in 1995, but she did not compete in 1996.
+The career of American tennis player Serena Williams began in 1995, but she did not compete in 1996.
 She continued through the 1997 season and ended in the top 20 in 1998.

-Years Summary
+And was starting to already gain fame during these years of her doing tennis.

 1995–1996

 Williams's first professional event was in October 1995, at the age of 14, at the Bell Challenge in Quebec City.
 She lost in the first round of qualifying to world no. 149 Annie Miller in less than an hour of play and earned US$240 in prize money.

 Williams did not play a tournament in 1996.

 1997

 Williams played the qualifying rounds of her first three tournaments of 1997, in the first round of State Farm Evert Cup, third round of Acura Classic and second round of European Indoor Championships, to Alexia Dechaume-Balleret, Magui Serna and Dominique Monami respectively.
 She then qualified for her first tour main draw when she defeated Magui Serna in the final round of qualifying at the Kremlin Cup, but lost in the first round of the main draw to compatriot Kimberly Po.
-She then entered the Ameritech Cup as a wild card and ranked no. 304.
+In November, Williams entered the Ameritech Cup as a wild card and ranked no. 304.
 She earned her first main draw win against then world no. 27 Elena Likhovtseva in straight sets.
 In the next round, she upset world no. 7 Mary Pierce in two tight sets, with Williams failing to serve it out in the twelfth game of the second set but eventually won in a tie-break.
 In the quarterfinal she upset world no. 4 Monica Seles easing through the second and third sets, recording her first career wins over top 10 players and becoming the lowest-ranked player in the open era to defeat two top 10 opponents in one tournament.
+She also became the lowest ranked player to defeat a Top 5 player since unranked Stephanie Rehe defeated No. 3 Gabriela Sabatini at 1990 Hilton Head.
 She ultimately lost in the semifinals to world no. 5 Lindsay Davenport 4-6 in both sets.
+Her run in Chicago propelled Williams into the Top 100 for the first time in her career, and she finished 1997 ranked No. 99 in the world.

 In doubles, she paired with sister Venus Williams in three events, reaching the quarterfinals of State Farm Evert Cup losing to third seeds Lindsay Davenport and Natasha Zvereva easily and the semifinals of the Ameritech Cup withdrawing before their match against compatriots Lindsay Davenport and Monica Seles.